vigmond/xmgrace-patch/README.md

 15. Autoticking is no longer error so the console window need not popup when you change scale.

 16. The x-axis or y-axis of the current graph can be copied to all other graphs with one button click

+17. When reporting on sets within a region, the sets in the region will become selected in the set appearance dialog.

 ## Developers